edmundsj/microscopeAdapter/README.md

 ### Verify file, generate STL

 Once this is done, run the `thorlabs_cage_plate.py` script.
-This should generate the source file for openSCAD.
-Then, open openSCAD and load in the `thorlabs_microscope_adapter.scad` file.
-Verify the thing looks correct (rendering has a large number of edges), and build it by pressing `F6` (`fn -> F6` if on a mac), and then `File->Export` the STL file.
+This should generate the source file for openSCAD and use the command line interface of openSCAD to create an .stl file.
+Verify that the .stl file looks OK, and you are good to go.

-Done!
+### Debugging

+The main issue you may run into is openSCAD not being on your path.
+If this is the case, you need to add openscad to your path or manually create the .stl file in openscad.